-Author: F&F Date Posted:4 March 2018
+Author: F&F Date Posted:23 February 2019

-March 4th is Clean Up Australia Day so let’s all do what we can to help clean up our beautiful country.
+March 3rd is Clean Up Australia Day so let’s all do what we can to help clean up our beautiful country.
 Some ideas include cleaning our homes, picking up rubbish from our beaches and Plogging, a new way to combine rubbish pick up and jogging.

 More About Clean Up Australia Day

-- Plogging is a way to pick up rubbish quickly.
+1. Plogging is a way to pick up rubbish quickly.
 When you’re out running take a backpack or bag (one of Onya’s backpacks is perfect, as it's so lightweight, or a running backpack).
 When you see some rubbish pick it up then make sure it gets recycled or disposed of properly.
 It has become very popular in Sweden so let’s get this movement started in Australia.

-- The most beneficial thing we can do is prevent further waste so let’s have a think about what we can reduce in our everyday lives.
+5. Reduce - The most beneficial thing we can do is prevent further waste so let’s have a think about what we can reduce in our everyday lives.
 Key items we need to reduce include disposable straws, disposable coffee cups, plastic single use water bottles and single use plastic bags.
 We’d like to see everyone commit to not using those today.
 There are so many options available including reusable straws, reusable shopping bags and produce bags, KeepCups and reusable coffee cups and water bottles.
 You can look at other things you can reduce in our article.

 So what will you commit to this Clean Up Australia Day?